Festo1/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 # **0x04.
 C - More functions, more nested loops**

-* This project is about more Functions and nested loops where we will talk these functions and loops in Detailed Analysis.
+* This project is about more Functions and nested loops where we will advance in these functions and loops into detailed analysis.

 ## Project Reqirements